ARoDias/CTCTLab/README.md

      - `id`: AutoField, primary key.
      - `students`: ManyToManyField with StudentProfile model, represented with nested serializers.
      - `classroom`: ForeignKey to the Classroom model.
-     - `week`: ForeignKey to the Week model【84†source】.
+     - `week`: ForeignKey to the Week model.

 6. **CustomLoginSerializer**:

    - **Purpose**: Custom serializer for handling login requests.
    - **Fields**:
      - `username`: Username of the user.
-     - `password`: Password of the user, represented with password style input【85†source】.
+     - `password`: Password of the user, represented with password style input.

 7. **UserAndProfileRegistrationSerializer**: